guddii/scsa-app-checkout/README.md

-# scsa-app-checkout
+# scsa-app-catalogue
-Self-Contained System for Checkout
+Self-Contained System for Catalogue